sgillbank/Themes/README.md

 # Apply a Theme to a Device

 Navigate through Settings > Dev Central > Devices to open below page.
 Here is a list of devices on your account.
 By clicking the icon button under "Default Theme" column an extended region will be expanded.
-All available themes will be listed in this region where you can choose one as the default theme for this device.
+All available themes will be listed in this region where you can choose one as the default theme for a device.

 ![devicetheme](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/v2/themes1.png)